-If you ever watch video clips about skiing from the 70s or early 80s, pay attention to the sunglasses.
-What you'll soon discover is that everyone are wearing the same type of sunglasses in different colors.
-White, blue, green, yellow, purple.
+If you watch video clips about skiing from the 70s or early 80s, pay attention to the sunglasses.
+What you will soon discover is that everyone is wearing the same type of sunglasses in different colors.
+White, blue, green, yellow, purple...
 All with a full mirror lenses that gives a perfect reflection of the snowy mountains and the outlandish ski clothing of their buddies.
-Because if there was one thing that you could be sure of during this era, when you hit the mountain you'd make sure to sport your colorful aviator sunnies!
+Because if there was one thing that you could be sure of during this era - When you hit the mountains, you better sport your colorful aviator sunnies!

 The Invention of Aviators

-The aviator-frame has an interesting history.
+The Aviator frame has an interesting history.
 Born out of necessity to give military pilots a sight advantage, purposely designed lightweight sunglasses were created to replace the bulky, heavy pilot goggles still in use from the open cockpit era of aviation.
 The frame and lenses were ergonomically designed in a 'teardrop shape' to fit close to the face and provide a wide field of vision, and the lenses were specifically tinted to reduce glare and increase visibility in difficult light conditions.
 Prototypes were exhaustively tested and perfected during World War II, and became standardized in 1941.
-This is the original sunglass design that influenced and inspired every aviator-style shape created since.
-After the war, aviator-style teardrop shaped sunglasses exploded in popularity among everyone from Formula One drivers to Hollywood legends, becoming the symbol of pilot/driver high-performance sunglasses.
+This is the original sunglass design that influenced and inspired every Aviator-style shape created since.
+After the war, aviator-style teardrop shaped sunglasses exploded in popularity, modelled by everyone from Formula One drivers to Hollywood legends, becoming the symbol of high-performance sunglasses.